 How do you like to accessorize your look?

 I need to get more accessories. (and Linden should add more attachment slots) I like the full things, earrings, necklaces, rings, shades, handbags, stoles, anything.
 I do not stick to one style.
-So, I go for the max possible but keep it always in strong and clean Sascha Shea-Ghost balance.
+So, I go for the max possible but keep it always in strong and clean Sascha Shea-Carvalho balance.

 When you set up an outfit how do you do it?
 What comes first?